anoadragon453/092918.xyz/site/how/index.md

 ## Beta

+In active development and lack of some features, but usable.

 - [Pleroma](/how/pleroma.md) — federative Twitter-like platform at [ministry.moonbutt.science](https://ministry.moonbutt.science)

 ## Alpha

+Not great, not terrible.
+Sort of incubation period.

 - [LynxChan](/how/lynxchan.md) — self-hosted imageboard engine at [mle.party](https://mle.party)
 - [Plume](/how/plume.md) — federative Medium-like platform at [gospel.sunbutt.faith](https://gospel.sunbutt.faith)